hemanth/functional-programming-jargon/fp-for-everybody/ch1-functions.md

 > Unary function - A function which only takes one argument.
 A function with two arguments is called binary, three is ternary, and so on.
 The general property of how many arguments a function has is called its "arity"

 An important constraint with this compose function is that each function passed to it must only take one argument.
 This may seem horribly limiting but there's a trick to make any function a one-argument function.

+### Exercise

+1. Create a variant of `compose` that calls its arguments left to right, you can call this function "flow" if you like.

 ## Curying